-Each test is timed and consists of multiple-choice questions.
+The Mathematics & Non-Verbal Reasoning test and the Verbal Skills test are timed and consist of multiple-choice questions.
 Each test has its own question booklet.

 You will not write your answers in the question booklets; there is a separate answer sheet for each test.
 The question booklet will not be marked, but you can use it for your workings out, rough work or notes.
 The answer sheets are scored by computer.
-You will show your answers by drawing a line through the small box beside your selected answer, like this: -.
+You will show your answers by drawing a line through the small box beside your selected answer, like this: $\blacksquare$ .